Weetwood, Toowoomba: History

-Weetwood, a residence at 427 Tor Street, Toowoomba, is a ornate brick house built in 1888 for Richard William Scholefield.
+Weetwood, a residence at 427 Tor Street, Toowoomba, is an ornate brick house built in 1888 for Richard William Scholefield.

 The allotments on which this residence is situated were originally a part of the land purchased in 1862 as Portion 176, parish Drayton, County of Aubigny (160 acres), by James Taylor, politician and Mayor of Toowoomba in 1890; Thomas George Robinson, stock and land salesman and first Australian-born Mayor of Toowoomba in 1865; and James Watts Grimes, a local auctioneer.

 During 1873, the title to Portion 176 was transferred to George Beresford King before it was again sold four years later.
 Thomas George Robinson was once more registered as a joint owner of the land along with James Williams and Gustavus Hamilton.
 On 28 March 1883, Robinson died, and the following year Hamilton died, soon after which Williams subdivided the land for sale.
 Subdivisions 11 to 14 comprising 6 acres were sold to Richard William Scholefield for £200 and registered in his name in December 1884.
 Scholefield was born in England in 1844, the son of William Scholefield and Charlotte Hay.
 He arrived in Australia in 1862 and went to Westbrook Station Station for "colonial experience".
 Between 1868 and 1873 he managed "Avington Downs" and "Alice Downs" on the Barcoo until they were sold.
 Francis Thomas Gregory, who moved to Queensland in 1862 and subsequently served as a member of the Queensland Legislative Council and as Commissioner of Crown Lands in Toowoomba, then offered Scholefield the job of managing Westbrook Station.
 He remained there until 1878 when Westbrook was sold and then entered into a partnership with Gregory in a stock and station firm located in Russell Street, Toowoomba.

 In Toowoomba, Scholefield quickly acquired a prominent profile.
 He served as a Justice of the Peace and was a distinguished member of various local clubs, including the Downs Club and the Toowoomba Turf Club.
 His land in Tor Street adjoined the racecourse (now known as Clifford Park Racecourse), and between 1878 and 1902 Scholefield held the positions of steward, secretary, trustee and committee member with the Turf Club, which instituted the Weetwood Handicap to honour his work.
 This race is still held annually in March.
 Scholefield was also a committee member of the Toowoomba Hospital and the Royal Agricultural Society of Queensland.

 In the 4 years after acquiring the land on which Weetwood now stands, Scholefield was continually stumping and burning off but it remained unimproved until 1888 when tenders were called for the construction of Weetwood.
 Scholefield kept meticulous records pertaining to the house, which was designed by James Marks and built by Robert Godsall.
 Both Marks and Godsall had previously worked together on the construction of St Patrick's Cathedral in Toowoomba and were well known in the area for their work.
 Marks was one of Toowoomba's most prolific and experienced late-19th century architects and his most significant buildings include the Royal Bank of Queensland building, the Imperial Hotel, and St Stephen's Presbyterian Church.